microsoft/pxt-arcade/docs/test/skillmap/star/star3.md

 ---

-In MakeCode Arcade, **vy** stands for the "velocity in the direction of y"...which is a complicated way of saying "the speed top to bottom."
+In MakeCode Arcade, **vy** stands for the "velocity in the direction of y" — which is a complicated way of saying "the speed top to bottom."

-The larger your **vy** value is, the faster something will travel downward.
-The lower your **vy**, the faster it will travel upward.
-If your **vy** is 0, the item won't move either up or down.
+- The larger your **vy** value is, the faster something will travel downward.
+- The lower your **vy**, the faster it will travel upward.
+- If your **vy** is 0, the item won't move either up or down.

 hint~